 “Well, tomorrow’s Saturday.
 I don’t have any homework or anything,” Mary said, pondering her plans aloud.

 Maria smiled.
 She never had homework in high school.
 She usually finished her homework in school, as the teachers were speaking.
 High school wasn’t much of a challenge past sophomore year.
-She only stayed in school because her parents refused to let her take the early out test.
+She only stayed in school because her parents refused to let her graduate early.

 “Let me ask my mom.”
 Mary covered the phone poorly and screamed, “HEY MOM!”

 Maria couldn’t hear her mother replying, but did hear mumbling through the muffled sounds.